seatable/seatable-admin-docs/manual/README.md

 SeaTable developer edition should not be used to provide SaaS service or as a part of your SaaS service.
 Other kinds of usage are okay, including

-* Use it internally in your company.
+* Personal or home use
-* Personal or home use.
+* Internal in-house use
-* Use it to collaborate with your customers.
+* Collaboration with customers
-* Use it for IT projects for your customers, as long as you use a separate server for each of your customers.
+* IT projects for customers, as long as a separate server is used for each customer

-The SeaTable enterprise edition is released under proprietary license.
+The SeaTable Enterprise Edition is released under a proprietary license.
+You find the EULA at <https://seatable.io/en/eula>.

 ## Report Issues

-Please report issues in our forum <https://forum.seatable.io/>
+Please report issues in our forum at <https://forum.seatable.io>.

 ## More Information